The limits of my language are the limits of my world.

 Qu'est-ce que tu vas faire ce weekend? les vacances d’été

-Between 26th - 29th June 18 Year 4 children will be visiting Paris!
+Between 23rd - 26th June 18 Year 4 children will be visiting Paris!
 We have an amazing array of activities to do and sights to see.
 Amongst other things we will be visiting the Eiffel Tower and buying fruit and vegetables at a market!
-On Tuesday 10th July the children will be holding a presentation event at 3:30pm to share what they have learnt whilst in Paris.
+Following their trip, the children will be holding a presentation event to share what they have learnt whilst in Paris.

-Ms Breakwell holds a French club for Year 4 children on Thursday at 3:30pm.
-During this time the children are learning lots of useful phrases and questions that will help them to speak lots of French when they go to Paris!
+From November, Ms Tidmarsh is holding a French club for Year 4 children on Tuesday at 3:30pm.
+During this time the children learn lots of useful phrases and questions that will help them to speak French when they go to Paris!

 Your teachers love French!

-This year four teachers (Ms Breakwell, Ms Sheth, Mr Creighton and Mr Sheppard) spent a week learning French in Lyon.
-They are using this knowledge to help them to teach other teachers and to ensure our pupils have great French lessons!
+In March 2020 four teachers will spend a week learning French in Lyon.
+They are using this knowledge to help them teach other teachers and ensure our pupils have great French lessons!